jaanga/jaanga.github.io/cookbook-threejs/examples/google-api/view-elevations-3d/readme.md

 ## To Do List

 * Add geocoding - so get vicinity from lat/lon
-* Find nearby places vie Google Maps API and indicate on map
+* Find nearby places via Google Maps API and indicate on map
 * Open and view KML files
 * Save to file
 * Auto-optimize vertical scale